 Light requirements: Full sun

 Foliage: Deciduous (seasonally loses leaves)

 Soil type: Well-drained, non-low lying areas, sandy loam and pH 5.0-7.0

 the trees are established, fertilize in early spring (Mar-April) as

-growth begins and again in early June with the start of summer rains.
+growth begins.
 Do not fertilize in the fall, which could promote late season tender

 growth that can be damaged by early frosts.

-USDA Hardiness Zone: 5-9 (see Map) grown successfully from Maine and New York, west to Illinois and Wisconsin and south to east Texas and Florida.
+USDA Hardiness Zone: 5-9 grown successfully from Maine and New York, west to Illinois and Wisconsin and south to east Texas and Florida.
 Dunstan Chestnut trees can tolerate temps as low as -20 degrees for established trees.